 The study compared two groups of families (1) FMF services; and (2) the community standard of care.
 Families were very diverse in terms of ethnic background, social class, income level, and type of family structure (adoptive, birth, foster; grandparents, single parents, two-parent families).

-Immediately after treatment, relative to controls, findings showed the FMF group reported significantly greater family needs met, a greater sense of parenting efficacy, more parental self-care and decreased disruptive behavior.
+Immediately after treatment, relative to controls, findings showed the FMF group reported significantly greater family needs met, a greater sense of parenting efficacy, more parental self-care and decreased disruptive behaviour.
 Parents reported high satisfaction with treatment.
 Treatment compliance was excellent, with 96% of families completing the basic intervention in this first efficacy trial.

 For more information, see the Families Moving Forward website.